Collaborative English translations of maths papers, mainly Grothendieck's EGA.

 With this, one can write a paper using a specified dictionary, resulting in something which, although somewhat dry to read, can have guaranteed translations into a bunch of other languages.

-A working demo is in progress, as well as an explanation of the theory behind (see here).
+A working demo is in progress, as well as an explanation of the theory behind (see part 1 and part 2).